Using embedding classes¶

 embedding.set_h_emb(Lambda_c, D, h0_loc_matrix)

-is a matrix that describes the couplings, with the same
+where h0_loc_matrix is a matrix that describes the couplings, with the same

-block matrix structure as Lambda_c
+block matrix structure as Lambda_c and D. This is stored in

-as a TRIQS operator.
+embedding.h0_loc as a TRIQS operator.

-Setting h_int
+Setting h_int¶

 If you want to update the interaction terms on the impurity